saezhe/saezhe/README.md

 - 👋 hi, I’m @saezhe
-- 👀 im interested in:
+- 👀 im interested in: (in no particular order)
   - philosophy
   - math
   - logic